pjfl/p5-html-statetable/README.md

     A string to display when there is no data

+- icons

+    An immutable string with a null default.
+URI of the SVG file containing named symbols.
+If not supplied default UTF-8 characters will be used instead

 - is\_filtered

     A mutable boolean that defaults to false.
 Is set to true by the `Filterable` and `Searchable` table roles

+- log

+    Optional logging object used to log errors

+- has\_log

+    Predicate

 - max\_page\_size

     A non zero positive integer that defaults to 100.
 The hard limit on the `page_size` attribute

+- max\_width

+    A string with a null default.
+Used to set the maximum width on the table

 - name